False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Simulation details

 \end{enumerate}

-In the table \ref{table:bbh_params}, we have mentioned our choice for different parameters for the generation of a realistic BBH population using GWSIM.
-The figure \ref{fig:model}, shows the distribution for the primary mass, secondary mass of the BBH in the first two panels.
+In table \ref{table:bbh_params}, we have mentioned our choice of parameters for the generation of a realistic BBH population using \texttt{GWSIM}.
+The figure \ref{fig:model} shows the distribution for the primary mass and secondary mass of BBH in the first two panels.
 The third panel shows the evolving BBH merger rate, which follows the star-formation rate by Madau-Dickinson.